 Can I develop rheumatic fever or glomerulonephritis at the same time as my strep throat?

 If I am diagnosed with strep, will an anti-DNase B or ASO always be performed?

-Can the anti-DNase B test be performed in my doctor's office?
+Like the rapid strep test, can the anti-DNase B test be performed in my doctor's office?